G4TGJ/TATC/README.md

 # TATC
 Software for the [G4TGJ 5 Band CW QRP Transceiver](https://g4tgj.github.io/5-Band-CW-QRP-Transceiver/) and the [Two Band CW QRP SOTA Transceiver](https://g4tgj.github.io/Two-Band-CW-QRP-SOTA-Transceiver/).

+## Configuration ##

+The crystal frequency and morse keyer parameters are set by programming the ATtiny's EEPROM.

+Data format:

+    T2S ffffffff x yy

+    Always starts with T2S

+    ffffffff is the xtal frequency
+    x is A for Iambic A, B for Iambic B, U for Ultimatic or S for straight key yy is the morse speed in wpm (ignored in straight key mode)

+For example:

+    T2S 27000123 A 18

+If the format is incorrect or the speed is outside the min (5wpm) and max (40wpm) limits defined in config.h then the default values from config.h are used.

 ## Building the sofware

 To compile from source you will need this repo and [TARL](https://github.com/G4TGJ/TARL).